Soldier of Fortune, Inc.: Season 1

 Lieutenant Chance Walker is a skilled martial artist; which martial arts are never made clear but probably those originating in Japan.
-When he was in the Army, he was a member of the elite Special Operations Aviation Regiment also known as the Night Stalkers.
+When he was in the Army, he was a member of the elite 160th Special Operations Aviation Regiment, also known as the Night Stalkers.
 He showed expertise in flying everything from a variety of helicopters, turboprop planes and small passenger jets.
 He left the army due to a knee injury, however throughout the season he would show little signs of any complications from the injury.
 For example, he still jumped out of planes, fought, and trekked through hard terrain.

-Chance was working as track and field coach for a high school when Major Shepherd initially recruited him for the team's first mission.
+Chance was working as a track and field coach at a high school when Major Shepherd initially recruited him for the team's first mission.
 Major Shepherd says that he got his nickname of "Chance", because he never takes one.
 For example, he rolls his own parachute before missions.

 At the start of the second season it is stated that Chance and C.J. have moved to Hawaii, and started a business.